H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Introduction

-The classical \sfrmodel{} calibration proposed by \cite{Kennicutt1998} (see also \citealt{Kennicutt2012}) assumes a constant SFH over $t=100$~ Myr and solar metallicity, based on the typical conditions in galaxies in the low-redshift Universe.
+The classical \sfrmodel{} calibration proposed by \cite{Kennicutt1998} (see also \citealt{Kennicutt2012}) assumes a constant SFH over $t=100$~Myr and solar metallicity, based on the typical conditions in galaxies in the low-redshift Universe.
 However, various spectroscopic observations of galaxies at high redshifts suggest that their SFHs are bursty \citep[e.g.,][]{Asada24,Endsley24,Cole25,Carvajal-Bohorquez2025}.
-Given that the gas-phase oxygen abundances are typically measured to be $\sim10$\% solar \citep{Curti24,Scholte25}, and early galaxies are expected to be $\alpha$-enhanced due to the rapid formation timescales \citep[e.g.][]{Chruslinska24}, stellar metallicities are likely to be very low ($Z_\star \ll Z_\odot$), implying hotter stars and a more efficient \ha{} photon production at a fixed SFR \citep[e.g.,][]{Theios2019}, compared to low redshift.
+Further, given the gas-phase oxygen abundances are typically measured to be $\sim10$\% solar \citep{Curti24,Scholte25}, and early galaxies are expected to be $\alpha$-enhanced due to the rapid formation timescales \citep[e.g.,][]{Chruslinska24}, the iron-peak element abundances are likely to be low.
+This implies hotter stars and a more efficient \ha{} photon production at a fixed SFR \citep[e.g.,][]{Theios2019} than at low redshift.

-The aim of this paper is to revisit the classical \sfrmodel{} calibrations to predict the SFRs of galaxies at high redshifts ($z \gtrsim 3$).
-Rather than using idealistic models with constant SFHs and fixed stellar metallicities, we use simulated galaxies and their modeled \ha{} luminosities from the \sphinx{} cosmological radiation-hydrodynamical simulation \citep{Rosdahl2018,Katz2023}.
-These cosmological simulations self-consistently model SFHs and metal enrichment processes, and are calibrated to match various observables at high redshifts ($z \sim 6$).
-The simulated volume is well matched to the typical volumes of deep JWST surveys, which enables a high resolution that can capture SFR variations on short timescales ($t \sim 1$~Myr) and approximate the distribution of gas in the interstellar medium relevant for radiative transfer effects.
+The aim of this paper is to revisit the classical \sfrmodel{} calibrations to predict the SFRs of galaxies at high redshift ($z \gtrsim 3$).
+Instead of using idealistic models with constant SFHs and fixed stellar metallicities, we use simulated galaxies and their modeled \ha{} luminosities from the \sphinx{} cosmological radiation-hydrodynamical simulation \citep{Rosdahl2018,Katz2023}.
+These cosmological simulations self-consistently model SFHs and metal enrichment processes and are calibrated to match various observables at high redshifts ($z \sim 6$).
+The simulated volume matches the typical volumes of deep JWST surveys well, which enables a high resolution that can capture SFR variations on short timescales ($t \sim 1$~Myr) and approximate the distribution of gas in the interstellar medium relevant for radiative transfer effects.